martomev/color-scheme-manager/README.md

 ### 3. Initialize

-Now, that we have our `config`, let's get to initialize the module and keep the manager instance that will be returned.
+Now that we have our `config`, let's initialize the module and store the manager instance that will be returned.

 ```js
 const colorSchemeManager = ColorSchemeManager.init(config);